 Qualifications: Excellent legal research, analysis, and writing skills; initiative, imagination, and versatility; and a passion for our issues.

-How to Apply: Interested students should go to www.brennancenter.org/employment and upload, as a single document (where it says "attach resume"):
+How to Apply: Interested students should go to www.brennancenter.org/employment and upload (in pdf), as a single document (where it says "attach resume"):

 Applications will be considered on a rolling basis, and decisions will be made as soon as an appropriate candidate is identified.
 We will only accept applications submitted through this website.
 If you have difficulty uploading these items as one document, e-mail them to email@example.com, with “Fall 2017 Legal Internship—Liberty and National Security (DC)” in the subject line.
 We accept applications and will fill positions on a rolling basis through August 11, 2017, but priority is given to applications received by July 14, 2017.